zscaler/terraform-azurerm-cloud-connector-modules/examples/README.md

 **base_cc_lb** - Everything from base_1cc deployment + Creates 2 Cloud Connectors in availability set behind 1 Internal Azure Load Balancer; Number of Workload and Cloud Connectors deployed customizable within terraform.tfvars cc_count and vm_count variables

 **base_cc_lb_zpa** - Everything from base_cc_lb + Creates Azure Private DNS Resolver, Private DNS Resolver Ruleset, Private DNS Resolver rules based on the number of domains entered, Virtual Network Link for Ruleset in the Cloud Connector VNet, and an Outbound Endpoint in a dedicated Outbound DNS subnet with custom UDR default route to CC LB VIP.

+**base_cc_vmss** - Base deployment + Creates 1 or more Flexible Orchestration Virtual Machine Scale Sets (VMSS) and scaling policies for Cloud Connector in private subnet(s); and 1 function app for VMSS; Standard Azure Load Balancer; and workload private subnet UDR routing to the Load Balancer Frontend IP.

+**base_cc_vmss_zpa** - Everything from base_cc_vmss + Creates Azure Private DNS Resolver, Private DNS Resolver Ruleset, Private DNS Resolver rules based on the number of domains entered, Virtual Network Link for Ruleset in the Cloud Connector VNet, and an Outbound Endpoint in a dedicated Outbound DNS subnet with custom UDR default route to CC LB VIP.
 ```

+This deployment type is intended for greenfield/pov/lab purposes.
+It will deploy a fully functioning sandbox environment in a new Resource Group/VNet with test workload VMs.
+Full set of resources provisioned listed below; Effectively, this will create all network infrastructure dependencies for an Azure environment.
+Everything from "Base" deployment type ().<br>

 **2. Prod/Brownfield Deployments**